laravel/vapor-docs/1.0/projects/deployments.md

 :::warning Vapor With Laravel Vite

-When using Vite and running `npm run build`, it will automatically use a `.env.production` file when present, even if you are deploying a different environment.
-If you do maintain multiple environment files in your deployment environment, you may wish to set the Vite build mode explicitly:
+When using Vite and running `npm run build`, Vite will always use the `.env.production` file if it is present, even if you are deploying a different environment.
+If you maintain multiple environment files in your deployment environment, you should set the Vite build mode explicitly:

 ```shell
 npm run build -- --mode staging